Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 In a Nutshell…

-A product like For Play Chocolate is a helping hand, not a magic bullet.
+A product like For Play sex chocolate for couples is a helping hand, not a magic bullet.
 If you’re stressed out, angry at your partner, or suffering from the sexual side effects of health problems or medication, it isn’t going to magically override all that and make you horny.
 No food or substance can, because human sexuality is way more complicated than that.

 What its ingredients can do, though, is give your body a natural nudge in the right direction.
 Combined with creating the right conditions for pleasure and intimacy – which we’ll discuss more in the next section – these adaptogenic ingredients can work with your body to enhance intimacy and pleasure.